Teaching Residency Program expands K-12 students’ learning experience by bringing artists to the classroom.

 These workshops and programs are made possible by the Arkansas Arts Council’s Arts in Education Program.

-The four-day workshop is inspired by the ARTx3 Campus' Delta Upcycle Challenge, in which recycled materials are used to create sculptures.
+The November workshop was inspired by the ARTx3 Campus' Delta Upcycle Challenge, in which recycled materials are used to create sculptures.
 Students will learn and explore the process of designing a sculpture and use those techniques to produce mixed-media pieces.

 Angi Cooper was born in Memphis, Tennessee, and graduated from the University of Memphis with a Bachelor of Fine Arts degree in graphic design.